mstibbard/mstibbard.github.io/src/content/posts/phoenix-cloud-run-sql.md

 This post explains how to set up **automated deployments and migrations** for a Phoenix project on Google Cloud's managed services using the [Google Cloud CLI](https://cloud.google.com/sdk/gcloud) (mostly).
 The Phoenix app will be hosted on Google Cloud Run and the PostgreSQL database will be hosted on Cloud SQL.
 Deployments will be automatically triggered when changes are pushed to the `main` branch of your git repository (GitHub specifically in this post).

-At a high level we will:

-1. Prepare your application
-2. Create a GCP project
-3. Enable the services we need
-4. Create an Artifact Registry repository to store our compiled app
-5. Update Service Account permissions
-6. Create a Cloud SQL database instance
-7. Create environment variables in Secrets Manager
-8. Connect a GitHub repository to Cloud Build
-9. Create a Cloud Build trigger
-10. Create a build configuration file
-11. Trigger a deploy to Cloud Run
-12. (OPTIONAL) psql into Cloud SQL

 ## Prerequisites

 - A Google account